 We moved away from our large American Technology stocks positioning around August last year and we increased our positions in Emerging markets and commodities.

-As a result, we have had a very decent run even from the time that the NASDAQ became wobbly, with a flat-lining of major stocks like Amazon, Netflix, Facebook, Microsoft (these stocks have done almost nothing since August 2020!)
+As a result, we have had a very decent run even from the time that the NASDAQ became wobbly, with a flat-lining of major stocks like Amazon, Netflix, Facebook, Microsoft in the second half of 2020.

 Further, our portfolios have been extremely well-balanced, with our overlay of TIPP Tech.

 Therefore we kept capturing most of the upside that was on offer across the world, without running the risk of suffering massive losses, should the market have fallen.

 Therefore the way we do things at FG, whether in our India PMS or Global PMS and Global Fund, is completely different from the rest: we are extremely vigilant at all points in time and we keep adding layers of protection of risk management, on an on-going basis.

 We always keep scanning the environment for durable shifts in trajectories of asset classes, sectors, countries.

 Then, by tactically hedging our portfolios, through a combination of TIPP Tech and Tightened Stop losses, we almost ensure that even if there is a massive crash, we don't suffer massive losses as other PMS and Funds routinely do.
 (Some losses can and will happen, of course.
 We are concerned only about big losses)

 This creates sustainable portfolio returns, even if it means foregoing some extra upside, once in a while.

 What should be your takeaway?